rjsalamanca/ppl-tracker/README.md

    [X] Fail Safe for routine name without any days
    [X] Rework Error Codes/Refactor/Remove commented code [] Add end date for routine so we can finish
-[] Add a end routine button incase we wanted to end early [] Progress Page of our routines
+[] Add an end routine button incase we wanted to end routine early [] Progress Page for our routines

 ```